How unproportional must a graph be?

 \section{Concluding remarks and open questions}

-Observe that the result of Chung, Graham, Wilson~\cite{chung+graham+wilson:89} implies that there cannot be a graph $G$ with $t(K_2,A)=p$ and $t(C_4,A)=p^4$ where $0<p<1$ and $A$ is the adjacency matrix of $G$.
+Observe that the result of Chung, Graham, Wilson~\cite{ChungGrahamWilson89} implies that there cannot be a graph $G$ with $t(K_2,A)=p$ and $t(C_4,A)=p^4$ where $0<p<1$ and $A$ is the adjacency matrix of $G$.
 (Indeed, otherwise the uniform blow-ups of $G$ would form a quasirandom sequence, which is a contradiction.)
 This argument does not work with the subgraph count function $N(F,G)$.
 We do not know if the fact that $u_k(n,p)$ can be zero infinitely often for $k=3$ (when $p$ is rational) but not for $k=4$ can directly be related to the fact that quasirandomness is forced by $4$-vertex densities.

 Let $\G nm$ be the random graph on $[n]$ with $m$ edges, where all $\binom{\binom{n}{2}}{m}$ outcomes are equally likely.
-Janson~\cite{janson:94} completely classified the cases when the random variable $N(F,\G nm)$ satisfies the Central Limit Theorem where $n\to\infty$ and $m=\lfloor p{n\choose 2}\rfloor$.
+Janson~\cite{Janson94} completely classified the cases when the random variable $N(F,\G nm)$ satisfies the Central Limit Theorem where $n\to\infty$ and $m=\lfloor p{n\choose 2}\rfloor$.
 He showed that the exceptional $F$ are precisely those graphs for which $S^{(p)}(H,F)=0$ for every $H$ from the following set: connected graphs with $5$ vertices and graphs without isolated vertices with $3$ or $4$ vertices.
-It is an open question if at least one such pair $(F,p)$ with $p\not=0,1$ exists, see, e.g., \cite[Page 65]{janson:94} and \cite[Page 350]{janson:95}.
+It is an open question if at least one such pair $(F,p)$ with $p\not=0,1$ exists, see, e.g., \cite[Page 65]{Janson94} and \cite[Page 350]{Janson95}.
 Note that nothing is stipulated about $S^{(p)}(K_2,F)$.
-In fact, it has to be non-zero e.g.\ by \thmref{thm:main}; moreover, \cite[Theorem~4]{janson:94} shows that, for given $v(F)$ and $p$, the number of edges in such hypothetical $F$ is uniquely determined. \hide{ Using computer, K\"arrman~\cite{karrman:94} constructed a 64-vertex graph $F$ with $S^{(1/2)}(H,F)=0$ for $H=K_2$, $3$- and $4$-path, and $4$-cycle.
-As far as we know, it is open if there are any further such examples $F$. } This indicates that the general question of understanding possible joint behaviour of the $S$-statistics may be difficult.
+In fact, it has to be non-zero e.g.\ by \thmref{thm:main}; moreover, \cite[Theorem~4]{Janson94} shows that, for given $v(F)$ and $p$, the number of edges in such hypothetical $F$ is uniquely determined. \hide{ Using computer, K\"arrman~\cite{Karrman94} constructed a 64-vertex graph $F$ with $S^{(1/2)}(H,F)=0$ for $H=K_2$, $3$- and $4$-path, and $4$-cycle.
+As far as we know, it is open if there are any further such examples $F$. } This indicates that the problem of understanding possible joint behaviour of the $S$-statistics is difficult already for very small graphs.

-It would be interesting to extend \thmref{thm:main} to a wider range of $p$, or to other structures such as, for example, $r$-uniform hypergraphs. \hide{Unfortunately, we could not determine the order of magnitude of the corresponding function $u_k$ for these structures.}
+It would be interesting to extend \thmref{thm:main} to a wider range of $p$, or to other structures such as, for example, $r$-uniform hypergraphs with respect to different notions of quasirandomness (see~\cite{ConlonHanPersonSchacht12,LenzMubayi15,Towsner17}). \hide{Unfortunately, we could not determine the order of magnitude of the corresponding function $u_k$ for these structures.}